 - View web exhibit, The Power of Women's Voices featuring some of JEB's photographic works.

 Notes on access and use:

-- To view video you must have Adobe Flash Player installed on your computer (available for free download).
-Video may take several minutes to load depending on your internet connection.
+- Video may take several minutes to load depending on your internet connection.

 - This content is provided for educational and research purposes only.
 Files may not be copied or downloaded.
 To order digital files, please contact the Sophia Smith Collection.
 See Duplication Services for more information.